Wall Street is mixed after UnitedHealth's worst drop in decades offsets gains for most US stocks

 NEW YORK — (AP) — Wall Street is drifting between gains and losses Thursday as UnitedHealth Group's stock plunges toward its worst drop in more than a quarter century, while most of the rest of the U.S. stock market ticks higher.

-The S&P 500 was up 0.4% in its final day of trading in a holiday-shortened week.
-The Dow Jones Industrial Average was down 445 points, or 1.1%, as of 11:40 a.m.
-Eastern time, and the Nasdaq composite was 0.1% lower.
+The S&P 500 was up 0.7% in its final day of trading in a holiday-shortened week.
+The Dow Jones Industrial Average was down 287 points, or 0.7%, as of 1:02 p.m.
+Eastern time, and the Nasdaq composite was 0.2% higher.

 The health care giant reported profit and revenue for the latest quarter that fell short of analysts' expectations, and it also slashed its forecast for financial results this year.
 It was surprised by how much care its Medicare Advantage customers were getting from doctors and outpatient services, which was above the company's expectations.